-The general contribution consists of comparing the forecasting performances of a SDPD model with other panel specification and some benchmark univariate models at a high level of disaggregation (NUTS-3).
-Results show that models that take into account spatial dynamic autocorrelation tend to perform better in terms of forecasting accuracy in some cases.
-They are also, on average, more reliable than other nested panel sub-specifications as well as pure temporal autoregressive specifications.
+The general contribution consists of comparing the forecasting performances of a SDPD model with other panel specification and univariate models at a high level of disaggregation (NUTS-3).
+Results show that models that take into account spatial dynamic autocorrelation tend to perform better in terms of forecasting accuracy.
+They are also, on average, more reliable than other nested panel sub-specifications as well as pure temporal econometric specifications.
 Accounting for lagged spatial dependence reduces RMSE considerably.
-However, when temporal cointegration is detected, the random walk specification is still to be preferred in some cases, even in the presence of short panels.
-From an economic point of view, this may be due to the low growth rate shown by most of the provinces in the period of analysis.
-On the other hand, an important finding is that the SDPD model performs better when the panel is short, while the AR needs a much longer time series to perform slightly better.
-This result is very important because it shed some light in the empirical application of an SDPD model, highlighting its superior performances in panel data that are usually characterised by not too long time windows.
+However, when temporal cointegration is detected, the random walk specification can still be a valid alternative in some specific cases, even in the presence of short panels.
+From an economic point of view, this may be due to the low growth rate shown by most of the provinces in few years of crisis during the period of analysis.
+On the other hand, an important finding is that the SDPD model performs better when the panel is short.
+This result is very important because it shed some light on the empirical application of an SDPD model, highlighting its superior performances in panel data that are usually characterised by not too long time windows.
 This coincides with the empirical setting of regional GDP/GVA forecasting.

-The paper distinguishes itself from the earlier studies in three major aspects.
+The paper distinguishes itself from earlier studies in three major aspects.
 First, it compares a wide range of spatial/non-spatial models estimating GVA forecasts at a high level of disaggregation (NUTS-3).
 The difficulty in building a panel setting at this level of disaggregation is evident and well expressed in most of the empirical papers and examples in the literature (Arkadievich Kholodilin et al., 2008; Baltagi, 2008; Baltagi et al., 2012; Lehmann and Wohlrabe, 2014).
 Despite the little evidence of economic output forecasting at this level of disaggregation already with non-spatial panel data (Lehmann and Wohlrabe, 2014), there are some contributions mainly focusing on labour market aspects such as un/employment rate, see Mayor and Patuelli (2012), Rapach and Strauss (2012), among others.
 When it comes to GDP forecasting with spatial models, Arkadievich Kholodilin et al. (2008) and Girardin and Kholodilin (2011) provide evidence for Germany and China relying on pooled panels with spatial effects without, however, considering economic determinants of GDP and with a lower level of disaggregation (state/regional level).
 In our setting, biases resulting from aggregation over more disaggregated data may be reduced or eliminated.
+That is, working with data at a higher level of detail lead us to manage more information.

 Second, among the comparison of the spatial model, it introduces a spatiotemporal lag to consider spillover effects that may not occur instantaneously and show how spatial effects improves the forecast.
 Forecasting studies using spatial panel data models are rare and those involving forecasting with a dynamic component are almost absent from the literature (Baltagi et al., 2014; Servén and Abate, 2020).
 Third, it derives interesting policy recommendation about considering spatial spillovers and, in this setting, the role of small firms and foreign trade in driving the economic output of Italian provinces.
+Finally, a more general contribution is related to the fact that, during the period under investigation, Italy was characterized by low GDP growth with relative stagnation until two recessions in 2008 and 2012-2013 and the recovery after 2014.
+This specific period may lead to new insights since, to the extent of our knowledge, the prediction performance of spatial econometric models has not been investigated in such a period yet.